Peter, Constable of Portugal

 Peter of Coimbra (also known as Peter the Constable) (Pedro, pronounced [ˈpeðɾu]; c.
-1429 – Granollers, 30 June 1466), sometimes known as Peter V of Aragon, was the son of Infante Peter, Duke of Coimbra, who became the fifth Constable of Portugal and third Grand Master of the Order of Saint Benedict of Aviz.
+1429 – Granollers, 30 June 1466), sometimes known as Peter V of Aragon or the Intruder King (el Rey Intruso), was the son of Infante Peter, Duke of Coimbra, who became the fifth Constable of Portugal and third Grand Master of the Order of Saint Benedict of Aviz.
 The Consell de Cent later granted Peter the Crown of Aragon, which he claimed from 1463 to 1466 in opposition to John II.
 His status as king of Aragon, however, along with that of John II's other challengers, is disputed.

-Early life
+Early life and background

+Peter was the eldest son of Infante Peter, Duke of Coimbra and Isabella of Urgell.
+His father served as regent of the Kingdom of Portugal for Afonso V between 1439 and 1448.

-His parents were Infante Peter, Duke of Coimbra, and Isabella of Urgell.
-He inherited a claim to the Aragonese throne through his maternal grandfather James II, Count of Urgell, who was the last male descendant of the House of Barcelona and heir to the Crown of Aragon by the rights of agnatic primogeniture.
+Peter inherited a claim to the Aragonese throne through his maternal grandfather James II, Count of Urgell, who was the last male descendant of the House of Barcelona and heir to the Crown of Aragon by the rights of agnatic primogeniture.

 Maturity

-His father's position as the regent of the Kingdom of Portugal gained him special advantages.
-In 1443, after the death of his cousin Infante Diogo and by the instigation of his father, Peter was elected the Constable of Portugal, making him one of the most powerful military men in the kingdom.
-Afonso, Marquis of Valença, the son of his half-uncle Afonso, 1st Duke of Braganza, had expected to become constable, but Peter's father had appoint him instead.
-This political move along with Afonso V's marriage to Isabella of Coimbra, Peter's sister, instead of the daughter of the Duke of Braganza destroyed the relationship of these former allies.
+In 1443, after the death of his cousin Infante Diogo and by the instigation of his father, Peter was elected the Constable of Portugal, enraging Afonso, Marquis of Valença, the son of his half-uncle Afonso, 1st Duke of Braganza, who believed the title was rightfully his.
+This political move, along with Afonso V's marriage to Isabella of Coimbra, Peter's sister, instead of the granddaughter of the Duke of Braganza, caused significant conflict between the two parties.
+In the same year, after the death of his uncle Ferdinand, Peter was granted the mastership of the order of Avis.

 In 1448, when King Afonso V of Portugal became of age and took reign, the Duke of Coimbra stepped down as regent.
 Afonso V, because of influence of the Duke of Braganza, who became the political enemy of Peter's father, voided all laws created under Coimbra's regency.
+Peter was stripped of both the constableship and the master of Avis.

-Their disagreements led to the Battle of Alfarrobeira, where the Duke of Coimbra died and Peter was exiled to Castile.
+Intense disagreement and intrigue led to the Battle of Alfarrobeira, culminating in the death of Pedro and the exile of his children.
+Unlike his siblings, who went to the court of their aunt Isabella in Burgundy, Peter fled to Castile.

+Peter's exile in Castile constitutes the main period of his activity as a writer.
+Described as a disciple of Rodríguez del Padrón, he completed two projects, Satira de Infelice e Felice Vida and Tragédia de la insigne reina doña Isabel.
+The works are considered some of the earliest examples of sentimental fiction.

-In 1454, Peter reconciled with King Afonso V and the Duke of Braganza, thus allowing him to return to Portugal and reclaim all his family's previous possessions.
-To further improve his bond with Afonso V, Peter helped Afonso V take Alcácer Ceguer (1458) and Tangiers (1460).
+In 1456 or 1457, Peter reconciled with King Afonso V and the Duke of Braganza, thus allowing him to return to Portugal and reclaim all his family's previous possessions.
+Upon his return, he participated in several of Afonso's expeditions to northern Africa.